Finding Dory: Accolades

+Future

 Possible sequel

 Discussions of a sequel began in June 2016, as Stanton announced his intent to have approaches to worldbuilding across sequels similar to the Toy Story franchise, given the introduction of new characters.

 In May 2024, Pixar CCO Pete Docter suggested that the studio was considering making a third installment in the Finding Nemo franchise.
 He stated "Where else have we not gone in the ocean?
 The ocean's a big place.
 I think there's a lot of opportunity there.
 We're kind of fishing around."
-In July 2024, while in the middle of her final tour entitled "Ellen's Last Stand...Up", DeGeneres answered in a Q&A session that her Netflix special later that year would be her last act in show business.
-When asked if she would reprise the role of Dory again, DeGeneres responded "No, I’m going bye-bye, remember."